-General Remarks

-The property is located in a popular established mixed residential neighbourhood 2.5 miles or so north east of the city centre.
+General Remarks The property is located in an original Local Authority estate in the southern suburbs.
 Local facilities are available within reasonable reach.

-Internally, the property was reasonably presented, though, no doubt, some upgrading and refinishing to taste will be anticipated.
+The property should enjoy a good outlook at the front, though this was obscured by mist at the time of visit, and has a modest south facing rear garden that should enjoy good sun.
+Internally, the property was reasonably presented, though some upgrading and refinishing to taste will, no doubt, be anticipated.
 Externally, the building fabric, as seen from ground level, seems to be in reasonable condition for its age and type.
-Some typical weathering was noted.
-Some allowance should be made for normal continuing repair and maintenance to the building fabric.
+Some typical weathering was noted and some allowance should be made for continuing repair and maintenance to the building fabric.
+The roof tiles and the mutual front valley gutter will both require some early checking and attention.
+The property is in an historic mining area.
+Essential Repairs None.

-The attic has been converted.
-It is understood this dates from more than 20 years ago and, as such, may be accepted as being of an historic vintage.
-The attic room is not a habitable room.

-Some adaptations to the access openings between the living room, dining room and the kitchen have been carried out.
-Again, it is understood these date from more than 20 years ago and, as such, may be accepted as being of an historic vintage.

-It would be wise to confirm details of the above.

-Other accommodation - attic room.

-Essential Repairs

-None.

 Estimated cost of essential repairs £ Retention recommended?
 Yes No Amount £

+Comment on Mortgagea bility

+The property forms a suita able security for loan purposes, subject to individual lender requirements.

+Valuations

-Comment on Mortgagea bility The property forms a suita able security for loan purposes, subject to individual lender requirements.
-Valuations Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 295,000 £ 225,000 Yes X No Buy To Let Cases What is the reasonable rangmonth Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £ Is the property in an area w there there is a steady demand for rented accommodation of this type?
-Yes No Declaration Signed Surveyor's name Security Print Code [488395DRAFT] Electronically signed by:- Peter N M Drennan Professional qualifications BSc MRICS Company name Address ALLIED SURVEYORS SCOTLAND PLC Telephone 22-24 Walker Street, Edinburgh, EH3 7HR 0131 226 6518 Fax 0131 220 6445 Report date 17th November 2023
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 225,000 £ 315,000

+Buy To Let Cases

+month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No

+Declaration

+Signed Security Print Code [518674 = 8420] Electronically signed by:-

+Surveyor's name Peter N M Drennan

+Professional qualifications BSc MRICS

+Company name ALLIED SURVEYORS SCOTLAND PLC

+Address 3.
+2. 2.
+2. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.

+Telephone 0131 226 6518

+Fax

+Report date 21st March 2024